Tekki/mojo-file-role-digest/README.md

 # NAME

-Mojo::File::Role::Digest, a role for Mojo::File to calculate digests
+Mojo::File::Role::Digest - A role for Mojo::File to calculate digests

 # SYNOPSIS